-Dr. Michelle Salazar Pérez is Associate Professor and the incoming J. Paul Taylor Endowed Professor of Early Childhood Education at New Mexico State University.
+Dr. Michelle Salazar Pérez is the J. Paul Taylor Endowed Professor and Associate Professor of Early Childhood Education at New Mexico State University.
 She received her Ph.D. in Curriculum and Instruction with an emphasis in Early Childhood at Arizona State University.
 Prior to this, she received her M.S. in Educational Psychology and B.S. in Interdisciplinary Studies/Early Childhood Education from Texas A&M University in College Station.

 Dr. Pérez has worked as an educator in a variety of early childhood settings and was coordinator of a Texas A&M, urban education student teaching program based in Houston, Texas.
 While completing her Ph.D. at ASU, with support from Tulane University, from 2007-2009 she lived in New Orleans, Louisiana, where she participated in grassroots community efforts to challenge the privatization of public education, housing, and other public services after the failure of the levees post-Katrina.